-- Present a report to the on-site safety review committee within the following 14 days.
-The report shall outline the planned alternate method of monitoring, the cause of the non-functionality, and the plans and schedule for restoring the instrumentation channel(s) to functional status. - 2.
-FENOC plans to place compensatory actions in NOP-LP-7300, FLEX Program for the Perry Nuclear Power Plant (PNPP). - (c) A Condition Report will be initiated and addressed through FENOC's Corrective Action Program.
+- 1. Present a report to the on-site safety review committee within the following 14 days.
+The report shall outline the planned alternate method of monitoring, the cause of the non-functionality, and the plans and schedule for restoring the instrumentation channel(s) to functional status. - (c) A condition report will be initiated and addressed through FENOC's Corrective Action Program.
 Provisions associated with out of service (OOS) or non-functional equipment, including allowed outage times and compensatory actions, will be consistent with the guidance provided in Section 4.3 of NEI 12-02.
 If one OOS channel cannot be restored to service within 90 days, appropriate compensatory actions, including the use of alternate suitable equipment, will be taken.
-If both channels become OOS, actions would be initiated within 24 hours to restore one of the channels to operable status and to implement appropriate compensatory actions, including the use of alternate suitable equipment and/or supplemental personnel, within 72 hours.
+If both channels become OOS, actions would be initiated within 24 hours to restore one of the channels to operable status and to implement appropriate compensatory actions, including the use of alternate suitable equipment appropriate compensatory actions, within 72 hours.